Click Shop Hoagies' and our affiliate links before you shop... Thanks!

 One Thing We'd Like To Tell The Teachers Of Our Gifted Children...

-collected by Carolyn K. webmistress, Hoagies' Gifted Education Page
+collected by Carolyn K. director, Hoagies' Gifted Education Page

 If you could tell teachers one thing about working with gifted kids, what would it be?
 This question was posed by an ECSE graduate student at the beginning of a new school year, on the GT-Families mailing list.
 And the answer is...

-I'm going to skirt the issue a little by saying that the one thing I would tell them is to read Winebrenner's "Teaching Gifted Kids in the Regular Classroom." -- Andrea
+I'm going to skirt the issue a little by saying that the one thing I would tell them is to read Winebrenner's "Teaching Gifted Kids in Today's Classroom: Strategies and Techniques Every Teacher Can Use." -- Andrea

 I would tell the teacher to communicate to the parents what the teacher is doing to accelerate, accommodate, enrich, etc. Parents and teachers must learn to communicate about the student's interests, abilities, disabilities, needs, desires, etc. It's personification of the old adage of "two heads are better than one." -- Kathy